recfab/repo42/recfab-net-sphinx/book/journals/2024/06/08/update-note-tags.md

 <!-- truncate -->

-:::note
+:::{note}
 YQ may behave unexpectedly on markdown files that do not have any front matter defined.
-See [How to ensure front matter exists in Markdown files](/blog/2024/06/08-ensure-markdown-frontmatter-exists/index.md) for a description of the problem and how to solve it.
+See [How to ensure front matter exists in Markdown files](./ensure-markdown-frontmatter-exists.md) for a description of the problem and how to solve it.
 :::

 ## The `--front-matter` flag